 - You can hold one style for free.
 Additional style slots cost 150 Robux each.

-- Beyond spinning, you can trade styles with other players — one of the best ways to target specific rare styles if you have generous friends or something valuable to offer in return.
+- Beyond spinning, you can trade styles with other players — one of the best ways to target specific rare styles if you have something valuable to offer in return.

 - Always redeem Untitled Boxing Game codes for free spins — they're the fastest way to farm style rolls without spending Robux.